cc-dev-65535/mkdocs/docs/ediljohn - page2.md

 2. Click on Export Profile...
 3. Select the settings or extensions you want to keep on the menu that appears on the left.
-4. Press the Export button when finished. when finished, press the export button enter a name for the profile select if you want to export as a file or to github choose file for example select a file path for your profile
+4. Press the Export button when finished.
+5. Input a name for the profile and press Enter.
+6. Choose Local file for Export Profile As.
+7. Select a path where you want to save the file to.
-Success window when profile file created
+8. A success window will pop up when the file is created

+## Importing a Profile
 (importing profile) navigate to profiles > import profile enter url or import local file verify settings and press import